hsahovic/poke-env/README.md

 This project aims at providing a Python environment for interacting in [pokemon showdown](https://pokemonshowdown.com/) battles, with reinforcement learning in mind.

+## Documentation and examples

+Documentation and detailed examples can be found [here](https://poke-env.readthedocs.io/en/latest/).

+Examples and starting code can be found [here](https://github.com/hsahovic/poke-env/tree/master/examples).

 ## Installation

 This project requires python >= 3.6 and a [Pokemon Showdown](https://github.com/Zarel/Pokemon-Showdown) server.